Ukraine and Russia start third round of talks | DW | 07.03.2022

 The third round of peace talks, like the second round, is taking place in western Belarus despite previous objections from Ukraine over Belarusian involvement in the invasion

-Negotiators from Ukraine and Russia convened for a third round of peace talk on Monday, both sides said.
+Negotiators from Ukraine and Russia convened for a third round of talks on Monday, both sides said.

 The talks were pushed back by two hours from their original planned start.
 "Third round.
 Start at 1600 Kyiv time.
 Delegation unchanged," Ukraine's lead negotiator Mykhailo Podolyak wrote on Twitter.